Planning on spending a day exploring the King West neighbourhood in Toronto?

 From truffles to toffee, they have all kinds of delicious chocolatey treats worth trying.

-If you’re visiting during the summer, they’ve also got fresh gelato!
+If you’re visiting during the summer, they’ve also got some of the best gelato in Toronto!

 They also have a location in the Distillery District.